-- Renal function should be assessed by calculating the CrCL by the Cockcroft-Gault method' prior to initiation of treatment with Pradaxa® to exclude patients with severe renal impairment (i.e., CrCL <30mL/min) from treatment.
-While on treatment, renal function should be assessed when it is suspected that renal function could decline or deteriorate (such as hypovolemia, dehydration, and with certain comedications).
-In elderly patients (>75 years) or patients with renal impairment, the renal function should be assessed at least once a year.

-- Cockcroft-Gault formula:
+- Renal function should be assessed by calculating the CrCL by the Cockcroft-Gault method prior to initiation of treatment with Pradaxa® to exclude patients with severe renal impairment (i.e., CrCL <30mL/min) from treatment.
+While on treatment, renal function should be assessed when it is suspected that renal function could decline or deteriorate (such as hypovolemia, dehydration, and with certain comedications). - Cockcroft-Gault formula:

-- For creatinine in mg/dL:
+For creatinine in mg/dL:

-(140-age (years)) × weight (kg) (x 0.85 if female) 72 × serum creatinine (mg/dL)
+(140-age (years)) × weight (kg) (x 0.85 if female) 72 × serum creatinine (ma/dL)